Running Flux

 A note about the flux-driver binary

 The flux-driver binary is a rustc driver (similar to how clippy works) meaning it uses rustc as a library to "drive" compilation performing additional analysis along the way.
 Running the binary requires dynamically linking a correct version of librustc.
 Thus, to avoid the hassle you should never execute it directly.
-Instead, use rustc-flux or cargo-flux.
+Instead, use flux or cargo-flux.

 Editor Support

-This section assumes you have installed flux, cargo-flux, and rustc-flux.
+This section assumes you have installed cargo-flux.

 Rust-Analyzer in VSCode